Air Corsica

 Compagnie Aérienne Corse Méditerranée S.A.E.M.
-(Cumpagnia Aerea Corsa Mediterrania), trading as Air Corsica (formerly CCM Airlines), is the flag carrier of the French insular region of Corsica, with its head office on the grounds of Ajaccio Napoléon Bonaparte Airport in Ajaccio, Corsica.
+(Cumpagnia Aerea Corsa Mediterrania), later branded CCM Airlines and renamed Air Corsica in 2010, is the flag carrier of the French island of Corsica.
+The headquarters are located at Napoléon Bonaparte Airport in Ajaccio.
 It operates passenger services from Corsica to continental France.
-Its main base is Ajaccio Napoleon Bonaparte Airport, with hubs at Figari–Sud Corse Airport, Bastia – Poretta Airport and Calvi – Sainte-Catherine Airport.
+Its main operating base is at Napoleon Bonaparte Airport, with other hubs at Figari–Sud Corse Airport, Bastia-Poretta Airport and Calvi-Sainte-Catherine Airport.

 History

-The company was founded on January 1, 1989, by Pierre Philippe Ceccaldi to improve flight connections to Corsica.
-Its first flight took place in June 1990 under the name Compagnie Corse Méditerranée, later becoming CCM Airlines, and eventually adopting the name Air Corsica.
+The company was founded on January 1, 1989, on the initiative of the President of the Regional Assembly of Corsica Pierre Philippe Ceccaldi to improve flight connections from and to the island.
+Its first flight took place in June 1990 and schedules were started on 1 July with a fleet of ATR 72-600.
+Initial prospects were accompanied by growing success and the company found itself having to order jetliners such as the Fokker F28.
+In November 2000 the brand name CCM Airlines started to be used, leading to a full name change to Air Corsica in October 2010.
+At the same time, two Airbus A319s and two Airbus A320s had entered the fleet.

-In October 2010, it changed its name to Air Corsica.

 In December 2019, with the arrival of its first Airbus A320neo, Air Corsica became the first French operator of the A320neo.

 Air Corsica operates certain flights as a franchise for Air France and ITA Airways.
 Air Corsica outsources its passenger service system, which manages reservations, inventory and pricing to Amadeus using the Altéa system.